erikwijmans/Pointnet2_PyTorch/README.rst

 Install with: ``pip install -e .``

 There example training script can be found in ``pointnet2/train.py``.
-The training examples are building using `PyTorch Lightning <https://github.com/williamFalcon/pytorch-lightning>`_ and `Hydra <https://hydra.cc/>`_.
+The training examples are built using `PyTorch Lightning <https://github.com/williamFalcon/pytorch-lightning>`_ and `Hydra <https://hydra.cc/>`_.